Image credit: w1nnersclub.com

 For their part, the premiers meet annually in the Council of the Federation to look at shared interests.
 Indigenous leaders also have their own forum (Assembly of First Nations).
 This usually involves pressing the federal government for more money and powers.

 The U.S. is more than a country, it is a civilization.
 As Pierre Trudeau once observed: “Living next to you is in some ways like sleeping with an elephant.
-No matter how friendly and even-tempered the beast is, if I can call it that, one is affected by every twitch and grunt.”
+No matter how friendly and even-tempered is the beast, if I can call it that, one is affected by every twitch and grunt.”
+Or as author Margaret Atwood once observed “If the national mental illness of the United States is megalomania, that of Canada is paranoid schizophrenia” mostly about our southern neighbour.

 We were the 14th colony in British North America and the U.S. Articles of Confederation provide for Canada’s accession to the Union.
 From the American Revolution until the turn of the 20th century, there was always a fear that the U.S. would absorb Canada, either through manifest destiny or by invasion, as occurred during the U.S. War of Independence, the War of 1812 when the U.S. troops burned York (now Toronto), and then after the Civil War when Fenians made unsuccessful incursions.